microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraScopedRoleMembership.md

 This example list scoped administrators with objectId.

-- `-AdministrativeUnitId` Specifies the ID of an administrative unit.
+- `-AdministrativeUnitId` parameter specifies the ID of an administrative unit.

 ## Parameters